By Dan Gifford

 "The Court’s opinion should not be taken to cast doubt on longstanding prohibitions on the possession of firearms by felons and the mentally ill, or laws forbidding the carrying of firearms in sensitive places such as schools and government buildings, or laws imposing conditions and qualifications on the commercial sale of arms.
 Miller’s holding that the sorts of weapons protected are those “in common use at the time” finds support in the historical tradition of prohibiting the carrying of dangerous and unusual weapons."

 If law-abiding citizens had seen fit to stock up on Tommy guns back in the day, they might be legal now.
-But since they weren’t in “common use,” and therefore not the sort of weapon an average guy would regularly use or even have in his closet when the militia was called up, prohibitions against them are constitutional—even though sawed-off shotguns, the basis of Miller, were a common weapon among Confederate soldiers.
+But since they weren’t in “common use,” and therefore not the sort of weapon an average guy would regularly use or even have in his closet when the militia was called up, prohibitions against them are constitutional—even though sawed-off shotguns, the basis of Miller, were a common weapon among American soldiers in Vietnam and Iraq.

 So what did Miller hold?